 I am a Neukom Fellow in the Neukom Institute at Dartmouth College, where I am affiliated with the Department of Film & Media Studies and the Department of Sociology.
 I received my PhD in sociology from the University of California, San Diego through the interdisciplinary Science Studies Program.

 I study the complex public intersections of science, religion, media and politics from humanistic and social scientific perspectives.
 I am especially interested in understanding why some public debates become contentious while others do not.
 I am also interested in finding new ways to study how the public sphere works.

 At UCSD I designed and taught courses in science, technology & society, American religion, and the sociology of American health care.
-At Dartmouth I will be teaching Science and Religion in American Media (FILM46/SOCY49.13), which incorporates digital scholarship training using the Mediathread media analysis platform.
+At Dartmouth I am teaching Science and Religion in American Media (FILM46/SOCY49.13), which incorporates digital scholarship training using the Mediathread media analysis platform.
 I am also piloting a digital badging system for the course using the Credly toolkit.

 My Google Scholar profile provides a complete list of publications.
 Unfortunately, many of those links go to paywalled versions.
 The following papers are available in non-paywalled versions (author manuscript in minimal XHTML unless otherwise noted):